giacomobartoli/core50_segmentation/README.md

 This is what happens to each image:

 * First, the background is deleted exploiting depth information.
 (This step is stored into the `results` folder).
-* Then, SVM detects pixels belonging to the hand and try to remove it.
+* Then, SVM detects pixels belonging to the hand and tries to remove them.
 (This step is stored into the `predilations` folder.
 * Dilation is applied for denoising the final image.
 (This step is stored into the `dilations` folder).

 ### Visual process